The Arc Reacts to Baltimore Ravens Quarterback Using R-Word in Super Bowl Press Conference

 But it’s not over yet – we need your help to keep the momentum going!

 SSA will not be able to finalize this change until it goes through the rulemaking process required of all federal agencies.
-SSA issued its Notice of Proposed Rulemaking to stop using the R-word on Monday, January 28th.
-The public has 30 days to comment – and SSA needs to hear from you!
+SSA issued its Notice of Proposed Rulemaking to stop using the R-word on Monday, January 28.
+The public has 30 days to comment – and SSA needs to hear from you.

-The Arc Applauds Social Security Administration’s Ending the Use of the “R-word”
+The Arc Applauds Social Security Administration Ending Use of the “R-Word”

 Washington, DC – In an historic change for people with intellectual disabilities (ID), the Social Security Administration (SSA) announced its intent to stop using the phrase “mental retardation” and start using “intellectual disability” in its official Listing of Impairments.